Engagement Rings

 Color

 Color describes the amount of color a diamond contains, ranging on a scale from colorless to yellow.
-These colors are very subtle and range in letters starting with D (considered colorless and very valuable) through Z with each letter increasing the color of the stone by very small increments.
-Once again, the industry standard recognizes the GIA rating system as the most reliable and accurate.
+These colors are very subtle and range in letters starting with D (considered colorless and very valuable) through Z with each letter increasing the stone’s colorby very small increments.

-There are diamonds that contain prominent amounts of other color (e.g. pink, red, blue, etc.) These are rare (and valuable), and are called Fancies.
-You may wonder when a yellow diamond is considered fancy.
+There are diamonds that contain prominent amounts of other color (e.g. pink, red, blue, etc.) These are rare (and valuable) and are called Fancies.
+So, for example, how can you tell when a yellow diamond is actually a fancy?
 A fancy yellow determination is given when the stone’s color rating is greater than a Z.

 Clarity